 Additionally, using your league’s website will give you a clear idea of that program’s ranking tendencies.
 The reality is that most casual players will rely heavily on the rankings of the draft software.
 This can give you a distinct advantage.
 A great example is playing in PPR league on a site that uses standard scoring for their rankings.

 Tip #2 – Don’t solely mock draft on your league’s website

 Once you’re comfortable with the user interface on your league’s draft platform, it’s time to move around.
 Each website has their own rankings.
 Their rankings will directly impact the draft program’s best player available lists, which will ultimately impact the sites ADP.
-Last year, I wrote an article about comparing ADP on different sites and finding values.
+Two years ago, I wrote an article about comparing ADP on different sites and finding values.

 Again, as the timer ticks down, owners will panic and choose a player from the top of the list, even in mock drafts.
 Working through a few different draft programs will give you a good idea of which players are ranked vastly different across sites.
 That info will help you recognize trends.

 Tip #3 – Draft from different spots

 Even if you know your draft position, it’s extremely important to gain experience from different spots of the draft.
 When you constantly draft from the same spot, it’s very common to see the same players available at each turn, since we already recognize that most mock drafts will follow the sites rankings.
 Switch it up and draft from all the spots.
 This will give you a sense of which players are available to the other owners and what decisions they are forced to make.
 This will also prepare you for falling players in your real draft.
 Having that first-hand experience of being forced to choose player X over your preferred player is invaluable.
 This also brings into play alternate roster construction methods that you can be prepared for, which brings me to the next tip.